 Usually, network power cables and quad boxes are laid to supply power at multiple locations.
 In some cases, the generator carriage has to be parked on the other side of the road.
 The cables connecting the generator and the PDU must be taken across the road.
 In such scenarios, where cars or pedestrians need to go over these cables; Cable Ramps, also known as Crossovers or Cable Bridges, are used to cover the cables and ensure smooth and safe power flow.

 Not all PDU's are created equal

 A heavy duty rubberized enclosure is fully insulated, resistant to shock, impact and corrosion.
 What if a power wire came loose inside of your portable PDU before or during use?
 What if liquid has puddled near the box over time?
 What is the path for electric current in an ungrounded system?
 If the box is made of metal or sitting in water it's path will be the be the next grounded thing that touches it.
 This could be a person, with a 480V or higher voltage system this could lead to electrocution or death.

 Despite being an efficient temporary power system with various technical features, the temporary PDU’s need to be designed properly for safety and regulatory compliance.
 Furthermore, the design needs to be economical, there are so many variations and specifications to follow that consumers may choose the wrong set-up for their needs.
 A typical domestic-level Power Distribution Unit costs around $600, whereas the cost of a commercial scale PDU can cost in upwards of $2000.

 How to Choose a Suitable Spider Box PDU?

-The best way of choosing a PDU is to assess your power demand and the generator specifications.
+The best way of choosing a PDU is to assess your power demand and then also the generator or transformer specifications.
 Additionally, you need to select the type of input connection.
-They can be hardwired, a pin and sleeve device, twistlock or camlock connection.
+They can be hardwired, a pin and sleeve device, twist-lock or camlock connection.
 You will also need to know the full load power consumption needs for the site.

 We can help with your design and selection of a standard or custom PDU.